Seasoned students head back to the classroom

 “I’ve just always [been] interested in learning and finding out something new,” said Henderson.

-It’s all part of the Osher Lifelong Learning Institute program or OLLI for short, brought to Abilene with the help of Susan Robinson.
+It’s all part of the Osher Lifelong Learning Institute program (OLLI), brought to Abilene with the help of Susan Robinson.

 “I retired and a couple of years after that a friend in Lubbock wanted to know what I was doing and how everything’s going,” said Robinson.
 “I said ‘I’m doing great I just don’t have anything to do with my brain and I miss that part of work’.”